In my clinic, I’m seeing a growing number of cases of gestational diabetes.

 After The Birth

-After their baby is born, most women will no longer need insulin injections, as gestational diabetes usually disappears.
-Breastfeeding is encouraged.
+Most women will no longer need insulin injections, as gestational diabetes usually disappears.

 A baby whose mother had gestational diabetes will not be born with diabetes.
 However, they may be at risk of developing type 2 diabetes later in life.